Intl. Autos helped make these videos

 Replacing the battery in your Sierra 1500 involves removing the terminals.
 When you reconnect the terminals, your radio presets are likely to be cleared out.
 In some Sierra 1500s, you may need to re-enter a security code to get your radio to work again.
 Check for this code in your owners manual - it will usually be either a sticker or small card in the booklet.
 If you can't find it, call GMC and they will give you the code for free.
 In many GMCs, the transmission "learns" how you drive over time and makes adjustments, so you may experience altered driving dynamics as your car re-learns your driving style after changing the battery.

-Learn how to diagnose and fix minor oil leaks in your car2007 GMC Sierra 1500 SLE 4.8L V8 Extended Cab Pickup (4 Door)
+A few key tips will make jacking up your car much safer2007 GMC Sierra 1500 SLE 4.8L V8 Extended Cab Pickup (4 Door)